Arsenal – Everton: Quality in front of goal makes the difference for unspectacular Arsenal (2-0)

 There had also been doubts about Marco Silva’s squad, based on their performances this season.
 Everton came into the game with just one win, while not having played against any teams who finished in the top half last season.
 Its previous three league results included letting a 2-0 lead slip in the last fifteen minutes against Bournemouth, being held to a draw at home by Huddersfield and a 3-1 home defeat against a winless West Ham.

 Emery went with the 4-2-3-1 formation he’s favoured at Arsenal so far.
 The three attacking midfielders were Mesut Özil, Aaron Ramsey and Pierre-Emerick Aubameyang, playing behind Alexandre Lacazette.
 Henrikh Mkhitaryan has been relegated to bench and Europa League appearances of late.
 The significant team news for Arsenal was the inclusion of Lucas Torreira.
-The summer signing from Sampdoria has impressed in his outings as a substitute, leading many to call . . .
+The summer signing from Sampdoria has impressed in his outings as a substitute, leading many to call for him to start.